YOM:2024

 Ram stroke: 28 in

-Machine weight: 36 500 kg
+: 36 500

 In straightening presses, the technological goal is the controlled exceeding of the material's yield strength at the point of deformation.
 Unlike forming presses, the priority here is not maximum force, but the resolution (graduality) of the stroke and the hydraulic system's ability to maintain constant pressure during micro-movements.